m417z/ntdoc/descriptions/ntreleasesemaphore.md

-Function `NtReleaseSemaphore` increments semaphore's counter, oposite to any waiting function (semaphore is signaled when semaphore's counter is greater then zero).
+Function `NtReleaseSemaphore` increments semaphore's counter, opposite to any waiting function (semaphore is signaled when semaphore's counter is greater then zero).

 ### SemaphoreHandle